MateiDumitrescu1/Cards_for_everything/README.md

   - algs, like KMP, Kruskal, Dijkstra, SLiding window algs (scrii codul, dupa sunt intrebari care te intreaba ce face linia asta, ce face linia aia, etc.... tu trb sa scrii in comentarii)
   - theory about ML (backprop, stochastic gradient descent), with follow-up questions  - theory about Deep Learning
   - data engineering tasks (processing some things, also theory parts)
-  - depp learning theory (wwhat is the pooling layer, etc....)
+  - deep learning theory (wwhat is the pooling layer, etc....)
-  - image processsing tasks
+  - explain ML papers ?
-  - explain formulas from ML models
+  - explain formulas from ML models, say what the variables do
   - questions like what is the difference between YOLO and CNN (for computer vision)?
   - learn a topic, then be given short questions about it
   - explain soemthing to someone, have gemini API say if it is correct or not